-This list includes my five favorites.
-The options vary from the high-end to more of a cafe style restaurant.
-You will also find both traditional cuisine as well as those with a combination of French and California cuisines.
+The list below includes my five favorites.
+The options vary from the high-end to cafe-style restaurants.
+You will also find both traditional cuisine as well as those with a combination of French and Californian cuisines.

-It's located down a small alley, so you can enjoy your meal away from the chaos of the city.
+It's located down a small alley, so you can enjoy your meal away from the chaos of the city, while being in the heart of downtown.
 The outdoor area is also heated, so you can stay warm on those cool San Francisco nights.

 You will also find a great wine list with several options both by the glass and by the bottle.
 They have a large French selection as well as many California favorites.

 Not too far from Union Square in the Financial District, you'll find another lovely French restaurant and wine bar called Aquitaine.
 At night it offers a warm, romantic atmosphere, but it's also a nice spot for folks to dine on their lunch break.

 Some of their popular dishes are the deviled eggs, the duck confit, and the mussels.
 Another favorite is the pomme frites served in a big wooden shoe, a great side for the table to share.

 Most of their wines are French.
 If you aren't sure what to order, don't hesitate to ask.
 They love helping you find the perfect wine to pair with your meal.